ci4energy/ci4energy.github.io/smartea.md

 We encourage authors to submit early and in-progress work.
 The workshop emphasises interaction and discussion.

 All papers should be in ACM (Association for Computing Machinery) format.
 Please see <a href="http://gecco-2017.sigevo.org"> GECCO 2017 </a> for details.
 Papers should not be anonymised.
-All papers should be submitted in PDF format to <a href="paul.kaufmann@uni-paderborn.de">Paul Kaufmann</a>.
+All papers should be submitted in PDF format to <a href="mailto:paul.kaufmann@uni-paderborn.de">Paul Kaufmann</a>.
 All accepted papers will will appear in the GECCO workshop volume.

 <h3><b>Program</b></h3>